 Batik is a traditional and brightly colored Ghanaian art form that decorates ABAN products.
 ACE works closely with local artisans to develop unique designs created just for ABAN.
 A batik artist takes white fabric and stamps it with wax.
 This fabric is then dipped in different color dyes and laid in the sun to dry.
 Once dried the fabric is boiled to remove the excess wax.

 The Batik technique spans much of Africa and all the way into India.
 It is a traditional art form that in many places is now being replaced by commercial manufacturing.
-The use of Batik in ABAN products help to preserve this ancient technique and further roots the products, the solution, and ABAN as a whole in the Accra community.
+The use of Batik in ABAN products helps preserve this ancient technique and further roots the products, the solution and ABAN as a whole in the Accra community.

 ABAN products don’t just up-cycle plastic bags: they also feature recycled glass.
 We gather used bottles and use to create jewelry & key chains.

 The glass is crushed and poured into molds.
 The molds are then fired in kilns and the glass pieces are melted into various shapes and colors.
-Every ABAN product you buy comes with a keychain!
-So you're helping remove both wasted plastic and glass from the streets of Accra.
+Every ABAN product you buy comes with a key chain!
+So you're helping keep both plastic and glass off Ghana's streets.

-ABAN Community Employment (ACE) is a production center, a program, and an extension of ABAN’s mission.
-ACE currently employs 10 professional tailors and seamstresses whose detailed work makes all of our beautiful ABAN products.
+ABAN Community Employment (ACE) is a production center, a vocational training program and an extension of ABAN’s mission.
+ACE employs professional tailors and seamstresses whose detailed work makes all of our beautiful ABAN products.
 Young women selected for our seamstress training program also earn a national sewing certification through ACE.